pavt/egad/README.md

 ## Authors

-- EGAD is being developed by AAA, BBB. etc, of the [Software Engineering Group](https://seg.inf.unibe.ch), University of Bern, Switzerland.
+- EGAD is being developed by the [Software Engineering Group](https://seg.inf.unibe.ch), University of Bern, Switzerland.